-Officers hosted a soft market testing day on 17 April 2018 meeting with key providers to gauge potential interest in the contract in the early stages of the procurement process.
+Officers hosted a soft market testing day on 17 April 2018 meeting with five of the key providers to gauge potential interest in the contract in the early stages of the procurement process.
+Others showed an interest but were unable to attend.
 This provided an opportunity to advertise the contract to grounds maintenance companies; to understand their views of the contract and to meet with the market to understand the factors that will ensure the contract remains attractive throughout the procurement.
 Each company was allocated an hour to explore areas such as optimum contract length, funding provision, specific contract clauses e.g. remedy and default, security, terms and conditions, plant and equipment and services.